 - An aqueous solution of aluminium potassium sulphate-12 hydrate: 10 ml

-Solution-II contains a saturated ethanoic solution of crystal violet, where 12 g of crystal violet is mixed in 100 ml of 95% ethanol.
+- Solution-II contains a saturated ethanoic solution of crystal violet, in which 12 g of crystal violet is mixed in 100 ml of 95% ethanol.

 The final stain is prepared by mixing solution-I and II in a ratio of 10:1.
-Then the coarse precipitated particles are removed from the stain via filtration through the filter paper, and then stored at room temperature.
+Then, separate the coarse precipitated particles from the stain via filtration using filter papers, and finally store the reagent at room temperature.

-- The organism needs to grow at room temperature on a blood agar medium for 16 to 24 hours.
+- The organism needs to grow at room temperature in a blood agar medium for 16 to 24 hours.

 - Put a drop of saline onto the microscope slide.

-- Then add the inoculum into the drop of water placed on the glass slide.
+- Then, add the inoculum into the drop of water placed on a glass slide.

-- After that, the glass slide is left undisturbed for about 15-20 minutes.
+- After that, leave a glass slide undisturbed for about 15-20 minutes.

-- Then place the coverslip to the faintly turbid drop of water, and then immediately view it under the power of 40-50X of the objective lens.
+- Afterwards, place the coverslip to the faintly turbid drop of water and immediately view it under the 40-50X of the objective lens.

-- If the motile cells are visible, then, the process is followed by staining the bacterial culture.
-A drop of Ryu flagella stain is added towards the one edge of coverslip, which will penetrate the bacterial suspension via capillary action.
+- If the motile cells are visible, the process is followed by staining the bacterial culture.
+Add a drop of Ryu flagella stain towards the one edge of the coverslip, which ultimately penetrates the bacterial suspension through capillary action.

 - Finally, note down the results by examining the presence, number and arrangement of the flagella.

-- Firstly take flagellated cell culture slant and put this for 2 hours and then by using a sterile pipette, put two to three droplets of distilled water into the culture slant slowly without disturbing cell growth.
+- Firstly, take flagellated cell culture slant and put two to three droplets of distilled water into the culture slant dropwise by using a sterile pipette without disturbing the cell growth.

 - Now incubate the slant for 20 minutes after adding water into it.

-- Now take one drop from above-prepared suspension and put it on a clean slide and then place the slide in an inclined position.
+- Afterwards, take one drop from the above-prepared suspension and put it on a clean slide.
+Then keep a slide in an inclined position.

-- Then drop needs to flow from one end to another end of the slide to restrict the flagella folding on cell.
+- The drop needs to flow from one end to another end of the slide to restrict the flagella folding on the cell.

-- Now the smear is allowed to dry in the air only.
+- Now allow the smear to air dry.

 - Then wash the slide gently with water.

-- Finally, observe the slide by putting a drop of oil immersion, after washing slide with water and air-drying.
+- Observe the glass slide by putting a drop of oil immersion after washing the slide with water and air-drying.

-Therefore, the flagella staining can be used to check the motility in the bacteria and to classify them depending upon its presence, absence, number and arrangement on the bacterial cell, under the light microscope.
+The flagella staining is a kind of motility test in the bacteria, which classifies them depending upon the presence, absence, number and arrangement of the flagella under the light microscope.